+A Gantt chart, or Gantt diagram, is a project management tool used to analyze and plan projects.
 Developed in 1917 by Henry L. Gantt, an American engineer and social scientist, the Gantt chart is a horizontal bar chart designed to track specific tasks in a project.
 Simple Gantt charts can be created on graph paper, or more complex automated charts can be created using project management apps, like Microsoft Project, SharePoint or Excel.
 Gantt chart templates can be found online.

 Before drawing up the chart, create a list of all activities in the plan, the estimated length of time it will take, and whether it is parallel or sequential.
 Show which stages they depend on.
-It’s best to do this using a table, so that your tasks are kept organized.
+It’s best to do this using a table so that your tasks are kept organized.

 Now you are ready to draw up the chart.
-A Gantt chart includes a horizontal axis representing the time span of the project, broken down into increments of days, weeks, or months.
+A Gantt chart includes a horizontal axis representing the time span of the project, broken down into increments of days, weeks or months.
 The vertical axis represents the tasks needed to be completed for the project.
 The horizontal bars of varying lengths represent the time span for each task.
 For example, if preparing a proposal, the first task may be “conduct research,” which would go at the top of the vertical axis.
 Draw a bar on the graph that represents the time you expect the research will take.

 One major problem with Gantt charts is that they don’t indicate task dependencies.
 If one task falls behind schedule, how will that affect other tasks?
 The PERT chart, another project management charting tool, is an alternative designed to do so.